 Navigation: by clicking on Student details for each of the Attending Schools, you can see which students were included in these aggregate counts.

-IMPORTANT: In order to properly validate these data, it is necessary that each of the Student Detail links are opened and validated before certification should be submitted.
+IMPORTANT: In order to properly validate this data, it is necessary that each of the Student Detail links are opened and validated before certification should be submitted.
 In addition to making sure the total year-end data is included, you should also look to make sure there are no NULL values for daysEnrolled or daysPresent for any student listed.
 If there are, you will not be able to certify.